are fish vertebrate or invertebrate?

 The backbone helps fish swim.
 While the fins and tail play an essential role in how fish move through the water, the backbone enables it to happen in the first place.

-Most body parts and organs that aid with movement are connected to the backbone.
+Most body parts and organs that aid movement are connected to the backbone.
 Fish engage their spine when they want to move, steer, and change direction.
-Fish can do this because their backbones are so flexible.

 Structure